 - Report Navigation: Here, you can navigate between the report, underlying data in the data set, and the relationship between the tables.
 Use those three tabs to view or alter the data and their relationships.

 - Report Designer Area: You drop or add charts or visuals to design and develop Power BI reports here.
-Check the below section.
+Check the section below.

-- Page Navigation: It is Tab based on navigation where you can shift from one report to another by selecting them.
-Remember, a report might have one or more pages, and each page has it’s own visual or chart.
+- Page Navigation: It is a Tab based on navigation where you can shift from one report to another by selecting them.
+Remember, a report might have one or more pages, and each page has its own visual or chart.

 - Fields Pane: This is where you see all the columns available to design reports.
 It displays all the fields or columns from the chosen data set to work.
 You must use these fields in the visual configuration pane to design a chart.

 - Visualizations: It shows a tiny icon of all the available visuals or charts.
 Clicking those icons will generate that visual on the report designer.
-Microsoft also allows you to add a chart or visual to this list.
+Microsoft also allows you to add your own chart or visual to this list.

 - Visual configuration pane: After choosing the required chart from the Visualizations pane, you must configure it.
-This pane is about adding fields such as the X-axis and Y-Axis values.
-Apart from this, it has the formatting options such as changing colors, adding a legend, adding tooltips, etc.
+This pane is all about adding fields such as the X-axis and Y-axis values.
+Apart from this, it has formatting options such as changing colors, adding a legend, adding tooltips, etc.

-- Filters Pane: If you want to apply some filters on the page data or chart, you must use this pane.
+- Filters Pane: If you want to apply some filters on the page data or chart, then you have to use this pane.
 The desktop support filters range from page to report level, and we covered all of them in the filter sections.

 Power Query

-The Power Query combines connecting to different data sources, getting data or tables from those, transforming them per the requirements, and loading them into the dataset.
-The first two steps connecting and getting tables, can be done by the “Get Data” option in the Home tab.
-Then, when you click on the “Edit Queries” option, you can transform tables as needed.
-And it is a place where you must apply all data transformations because it happens before data loads into Power BI.
+The Power Query combines connecting to different data sources, getting data or tables from those, transforming them as per the requirements, and loading them into the dataset.
+The first two steps, connecting and getting tables, can be done by the “Get Data” option in the Home tab.
+Then, when you click on the “Edit Queries” option, you have the chance to transform tables as per your need.
+It is a place where you have to apply all data transformations because it happens before data loads into Power BI.

-Some of the everyday things that we do in this Power BI tutorial step include: changing data type, combining data from multiple data sources, adding a new column, removing an existing column, etc.
+Some of the everyday things that we do in this Power BI step include changing data type, combining data from multiple data sources, adding a new column, removing an existing column, etc.

 The Power Query user interface

 - Transformation Options: The Menu has different tabs, and by default, it opens with the Home tab with frequently used items.
-And each tab has other options for performing data transformations.
+Each tab has other options for performing data transformations.

 - Data Preview: It displays the data (rows and columns) inside the selected table.
-It doesn’t display all the records but shows a preview to get an idea of its data.
+It doesn’t display all the records, but it shows a preview to get an idea of its data.

 - Queries Pane: List of all the tables available in a dataset.
 It divides the columns into dimensions, measures, and other queries (for unknown tables).

 - Query Settings Pane: It has two options: you can change the properties of the selected column or undo/redo the applied steps to it.
-Because it keeps a record of each step, you have taken in data transformation.
-So, while applying the transformation, if you have made any mistakes or want to change something, you can use this page to remove those steps at any point.
+Because it keeps a record of each step you have taken in data transformation.
+So, while applying the transformation, if you have made any mistakes or want to change something, you can use this pane to remove those steps at any point.

 Power BI Service or Online

-The Desktop, Power Query (Get Data), Transformation, and DAX components are useful for loading, transforming, and visualizing data in a meaningful chart.
+The Power BI Desktop, Power Query (Get Data), Transformation, and DAX components are useful for loading data, transforming it, and visualizing it in a meaningful chart.
 However, you need a service to deploy them so others can access them.

 Power BI Mobile App